Written by David Meaney, Vice President of Global Technical Sales and Marketing at ECS Inc. International

 A temperature-compensated crystal oscillator (TCXO) is a crystal oscillator with a temperature-sensitive reactance circuit in its oscillation loop.
 The significance of having a temperature-sensitive reactance circuit in the oscillation loop enables a TCXO to compensate for frequency error over temperature characteristics that are inherent to the crystal.
 TCXOs are necessary when a level of temperature stability is required that cannot be achieved with standard oscillator (XO) or voltage-controlled oscillator (VCXO).

-This whitepaper presents an in-depth examination of the evolution and differences between traditional discreetly built temperature-compensated crystal oscillators (TCXOs) and their modern application-specific integrated circuits (ASIC) based counterparts.
+This white paper presents an in-depth examination of the evolution and differences between traditional discreetly built temperature-compensated crystal oscillators (TCXOs) and their modern application-specific integrated circuits (ASIC) based counterparts.
 As advancements in manufacturing processes and silicon technology continue to shape the landscape of electronic components, TCXOs have also undergone significant changes and improvements to meet the increasingly stringent demands of a fast-growing list of diverse applications.

 Role of TCXOs in Electronic Systems